By Barbara Liang, Andrea Krabbe

 How to Listen Better

 The learner reads a description of what it means to listen respectively.
 He or she then writes a brief action plan for becoming a better listener.

 Barriers to Critical Thinking: Basic Human Limitations

 Learners examine seven basic human limitations that prevent people from seeing or understanding the world with total clarity.
 In an interactive exercise, learners identify ways to overcome those barriers to critical thinking.

 In this learning activity you'll review the usage of "borrow" and "lend."

-In this learning activity you'll see and hear basic Hmong phrases.
+In this learning activity you'll brainstorm and compose a list of speech topics.